locusf/mesa-1/mesa/src/gallium/docs/source/context.rst

   should be the same as the number of set viewports and can be up to PIPE_MAX_VIEWPORTS.
 * ``set_viewport_states``
+* ``set_window_rectangles`` sets the window rectangles to be used for rendering, as defined by GL_EXT_window_rectangles.
+There are two modes - include and exclude, which define whether the supplied rectangles are to be used for including fragments or excluding them.
+All of the rectangles are ORed together, so in exclude mode, any fragment inside any rectangle would be culled, while in include mode, any fragment outside all rectangles would be culled. xmin/ymin are inclusive, while xmax/ymax are exclusive (same as scissor states above).
+Note that this only applies to draws, not clears or blits.
+(Blits have their own way to pass the requisite rectangles in.)
+* ``set_tess_state`` configures the default tessellation parameters:
+  * ``default_outer_level`` is the default value for the outer tessellation levels.
+This corresponds to GL's ``PATCH_DEFAULT_OUTER_LEVEL``.
+  * ``default_inner_level`` is the default value for the inner tessellation levels.
+This corresponds to GL's ``PATCH_DEFAULT_INNER_LEVEL``.
+* ``set_debug_callback`` sets the callback to be used for reporting various debug messages, eventually reported via KHR_debug and similar mechanisms.

 Sampler Views